TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 Specifying the required argument types (function prototypes)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible to specify the required argument types of functions exported from DLLs by setting the :attr:`argtypes` attribute.
+It is possible to specify the required argument types of functions exported kutoka DLLs by setting the :attr:`argtypes` attribute.

 :attr:`argtypes` must be a sequence of C data types (the ``printf`` function is